melezhik/Sparrow6/documentation/taskchecks.md

 assert: ok
 ```

-- When generating assert expressions via generators follow programming languages documenatation on how to convert language native types into assert expression value format
+- When generating assert expressions via generators follow programming languages documentation on how to convert language native types into assert expression value format

 # Generators